bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     touch /tmp/SC-Root_2/etc/nas_shares.conf
     chmod 600 /tmp/SC-Root_2/etc/nas_shares.conf

- The following set of optional commands will modify the firmware so that it changes the system root password to the value XXXXXXXXXX on first boot.
-Note that this is not necessary if you are already using self generated firmware that already does this.
+ The following set of optional commands will modify the firmware so that the system root password is forced to change to the value XXXXXXXXXX on first boot.
  We strongly suggest that you modify the XXXXXXXXXX password below to a different value of your choosing.

     cat << EOF > /tmp/SC-Root_1/etc/init.d/change-root-pw.sh
     #!/bin/bash